msr-fiddle/DS-Analyzer/README.md

 ---

 This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.
+For more information see the Code of Conduct FAQ.
 License
 Copyright (c) Microsoft Corporation.
 All rights reserved.
-Licensed under the MIT license." (edited)
+Licensed under the MIT license."